digitaltwinconsortium/ManufacturingOntologies/Tools/GrafanaDashboard/configuregrafana.md

 ![Variable setting](variablesetting.png)

-After you have done that navigate back to the dashboard and hit the refresh button.
-You should see now data (don't forget to hit the save button on the dashboard).
+Then, navigate back to the dashboard and hit the refresh button.
+You should now see data (don't forget to hit the save button on the dashboard).

 ![End result](endresult.png)